NBA Players

 Summary

 Throughout his career, Antawn has shown he’s one of the best despite not always being appreciated for his efforts.
 Through his scholarships, he shows youngsters that he cares about their future and that their best efforts are noticed and rewarded.
-He will go down in history as one of the best players in basketball, who made his fortune through talent and by doing the right thing.
+He will go down in history as one of the best basketball players, making his fortune through talent and doing the right thing.

 NBA Players